valtimo-platform/valtimo-documentation/valtimo-implementation/modules/core/web/web.md

     enabled: false
 ```

-This section contains information on how to configure Cross Origin Resource Sharing (aka CORS) in Valtimo.
+This section contains information on how to configure Cross Origin Resource Sharing (aka CORS) in Valtimo:

 * [Configure CORS in Valtimo](valtimo-cors.md)